yopgaming/SIT.Core/README.md

 ### How it will work and reason
 1. After rigourous testing in [SIT.Tarkov.Coop](https://github.com/paulov-t/SIT.Tarkov.Coop), I discovered that my UDP Web Socket implementation was much to unreliable and laggy.
 2. With point 1 in mind, I have reverted back to basic TCP JSON web calls back and forth to the SPT-Aki Server with a mod handling the data.
-Initial movement tests work extremely well!

 ### Coding explanation
 - The project uses multiple methods of BepInEx Harmony patches coupled with Unity Components to achieve its aims.